ONSdigital/keh-digital-landscape/README.md

    make dev
    ```

-   This starts the frontend and backend in parallel.
-As part of the backend
-   startup flow, `make dev` also runs AWS SSO login, downloads the latest seed
-   data into `backend/data`, sets `NODE_ENV=development`, and then starts the
-   backend locally.
-The frontend and backend run on ports 3000 and 5001
+   This will run both the frontend and backend locally on ports 3000 and 5001 respectively.
-   respectively.

    Sometimes it can be useful to run the frontend and backend separately (i.e. to separate the logs).
 This can be done with the following commands (each in their own terminal):